Eval calls apply,

 There are 27 possible correctness points and 3 composition points.
 The composition score in this project will evaluate the clarity of your code and your ability to write tests that verify the behavior of your interpreter.

-When you are done, submit the project using submit proj4
+When you are done, submit the project using submit proj4.
+The

 only files you are required to submit